 Fires happen for a reason, so if you can eliminate the reason for fire by following the below steps.

-- Regularly maintain fuel system and the engine itself
+- You must regularly maintain the fuel system and the engine itself

-- Install a gas vapor detector near the motor
+- Install a gas vapor detector near the engine

 - Install ventilation system and make sure it’s working correctly